The region's original settlement, home to timber cutters in the 1870's

 Tiny funky little Daintree Village was originally a settlement created in the 1870's by timber-cutters and is now an unspoilt oasis in the midst of some of the loveliest and most varied scenery in the far north of Queensland.
 Today low-impact tourism and sustainable cattle- and tropical fruit-farming in the beautiful valleys beyond the Village form the lifeblood of this laid-back little township with all it's charm of yesteryear.

 Daintree Village was the base for timber-cutters who came to log the red cedar which once flourished in the area.
-Today the timber industry is long-gone but there is an interesting timber gallery, featuring beautiful work by a local craftsman.
+Today the timber industry is long-gone but there is an interesting timber gallery, featuring beautiful work by a local craftsman but who is no longer there.

 The Village hosts a number of restaurants, artists' studios, locally-created souvenirs and picnic areas complete with free electric barbeque and picnic table.